 The development of cloud-based computing moved the world for software developers.
-Above all, it canceled limits concerned to storage, flexibility, and cost.
-It also marked a new era of software innovation, enabling the development of fundamentally new cloud-based services like Dropbox and Google Drive.
-In recent years, although, a technology with even more innovative potential has attracted the developers that is blockchain.
-The blockchain is what the cloud was always supposed to be — a truly transparent and interlocking network that excludes the need for a centralized transnational authority and resolves for the cloud’s most troubling security risks.
-Has been the best transnational support with centralized data sets having vast reach of data security.
-Blockchain really is a cloud 2.0.
+Above all, it canceled limits related to storage, flexibility, and cost.
+It also marked a new era of software innovation, enabling the development of fundamentally new and game-changing cloud-based services like Dropbox and Google Drive.

-In the modern world whether you’re a big corporation or a small DIY maker you’re still dependent on a supply chain spread across the globe.
-Adding to this mess security precautions and notary legalizations and you can imagine what a document nightmare big corporations are facing day after day.
+In the modern world, whether you’re a big corporation or a small DIY maker you’re still dependent on a supply chain spread across the globe.
+Adding to this mess security precautions and a need for notarizing and you can imagine what a documentation nightmare big corporations are facing day after day.

-Currently several blockchains exist that run decentralized application platforms or “dApps”.
-According to market cap, the 3 most notable are Ethereum, EOS, and Tron.
+Currently several blockchains can run decentralized application platforms or “dApps”.
+As of now the most notable ones are Ethereum, EOS, and Tron.

 Decentralized applications that run on a blockchain offer a number of benefits that may be advantageous to consumers over applications that run on cloud computing services.

-Banks and corporations spend billions of dollars to protect and maintain their server infrastructure, while still having leaks and virus attacks like WannaCry.
-By applying blockchain to the corporate network, which consists of thousands of computers, a company can gain stable and unbreakable system.
+Banks and corporations spend billions of dollars to protect and maintain their server infrastructure, while still having leaks and virus attacks like “WannaCry”.
+By applying blockchain to the corporate network, which consists of thousands of computers, a company can gain a stable and unbreakable system.

 Accessibility & Confidentiality